vcsjones/vcsjones.dev/_posts/2016-10-13-authenticode-and-ecc.md

 OpenSC.

 Windows however was a bit different.
-Normally when you insert a SmartCard on Windows, it will read off the public certificate from the SmartCard, automatically import it in to the Personal certificate store, and link-up the private key to the SmartCard.
+Normally when you insert a SmartCard on Windows, it will read the public certificate from the SmartCard, automatically import it in to the Personal certificate store, and link-up the private key to the SmartCard.